leanprover/lean-action/README.md

 > [!IMPORTANT]
 `lean-action` is tested on `ubuntu-latest` and `macos-latest` GitHub-hosted runners, and should support Unix-based runners in general.
-Currently, `lean-action` does not support window runners.
+Currently, `lean-action` does not support Windows runners.

 ## Configuring which features `lean-action` runs